UEFA president wants lawmakers to help make soccer fairer | FOX Sports

 UEFA president wants lawmakers to help make soccer fairer

-GENEVA (AP) UEFA President Aleksander Ceferin has challenged European lawmakers to help make the business of soccer fairer.
+GENEVA (AP) UEFA President Aleksander Ceferin challenged European lawmakers on Wednesday to help make the business of soccer fairer.

-Ceferin says he awaits ”the green light from those who publicly condemn the current situation but have yet to enable us to put it right.”

-The UEFA leader agrees with politicians who criticized soccer’s finances after a record offseason spending by wealthy clubs.
+In a speech to leaders of Europe’s 55 national soccer bodies, Ceferin cited German Chancellor Angela Merkel among politicians who have criticized the sport’s finances after a record offseason spending by wealthy clubs.

-The Slovenian lawyer wants ”competitive balance” policies now restricted by European labor and business laws.
+UEFA has set ”competitive balance” among teams in its competitions as a priority.
+The Champions League is now seen as weighted too heavily toward the top-five wealthiest national leagues who dominate the entry lists and prize money shares.

+Still, labor and business laws enforced by the European Union prevent many of the ”whole arsenal of concrete measures” that Ceferin, a lawyer from Slovenia, identified as potential policies.

-They include salary caps, luxury tax, squad limits, transfer reform, a clearing house to control money flows, limiting player agent fees, solidarity tax on transfers to fund women’s soccer, and preventing ownership of two clubs.
+They included salary caps, luxury tax, enforced squad limits, transfer reform, a clearing house to control money flows, limiting player agent fees, solidarity tax on transfers to fund women’s soccer, limiting loans of players, and preventing ownership of more than one club.

+”I am confident that things will soon change for the better,” Ceferin said in a hint that lawmakers in Brussels were prepared to be flexible.

+FIFA President Gianni Infantino also told European soccer leaders that change should come.

 FOX Sports Go